sureshsarda/sureshsarda.github.io/_posts/2019-09-28-creating-your-first-docker-image.md

 tags: docker python devops containers
 ---

-# First Docker Container
 > Part 1 of a multi-part essay on configuring Docker in production.

+## Prerequisites
-*This article assumes you have Docker installed.
-You can find instructions to install Docker [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).*
+1. You have Docker installed ([See instructions to install](https://docs.docker.com/install/linux/docker-ce/ubuntu/))
+2. (Optional) You know to to deploy a Flask application using command line

+---

 Docker works on basis of configurations.
 It's a declarative way of telling Docker how to build images.